 Features: Reinforced patches on knees and seat, lots of pockets

-I’ve had a pair of these tights for the last year and they’ve made their way into my regular hiking pants rotation.
+I’ve had a pair of these Fjallraven Abisko tights for the last couple of years and they’ve made their way into my regular hiking pants rotation.
 I even took them as my primary bottoms on my week-long Bowron Lakes Canoe Trip.

 The main material is soft and stretchy like running tights.
 But they have reinforced fabric on the knees and butt since those are the places where you’re most likely to rip your leggings.